-Form K-5 must be used to report W-2, W-2G, and 1099 information that is not filed in an electronic file format.
-The K-5 is completed online and may be filed electronically by clicking the submit button or it may be printed and mailed to the DOR at the address on the form.
+Form K-5 must be used to report W-2, W-2G, and 1099 information that is not submitted in the EFW2 or Publication 1220 format.
+The K-5 can be submitted electronically or printed with a barcode from MyTaxes.ky.gov portal to be mailed.